-- 1. Actuarial specialists, who assessed the IAS 26 liability; and - 2.
-IT specialists who documented our understanding of the IT environment and reviewed the general access and change management controls associated with the administration system.
-This work is still in progress and forms part of the list of outstanding items within Appendix 5.
+- 1. Actuarial specialists, who assessed the IAS 26 liability; - 2.
+Real estate valuation specialists, who assisted in assessing the valuation of the property funds within the investment portfolio; and - 3.
+IT specialists who reviewed the general access and change management controls associated with the administration system.
+This work is still in progress and forms part of the list of outstanding items within Appendix 4.